StefanZietsman/Ticket_system/README.md

 A clear, short and to-the-point description of your project.

 The Service Ticket System makes it possible for customers to log an issue with heading and query including customer name, email and date.
 Logged service tickets can then be searched, updated and deleted once query has been resolved.
 This system will help document service queries.
+Includes unit test.

 A table of contents

-Installation of program
+Installation of program.
-Operating of program
+Operating of program.
+Unit test 'test_ticket_system.py'

 Installation of program